-We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
+We will have an early discussion with the student and their parents when identifying whether they need special educational provision.
 These conversations will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and difficulty - We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are Notes of these early discussions will be added to the pupil's record and given to their parents.
+- Everyone develops a good understanding of the student's areas of strength and difficulty - We take into account the parents/carers concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are notes of these early discussions will be added to the student's record and given to their parents/carers

-We will formally notify parents when it is decided that a pupil will receive SEND support.
+We will formally notify parents/carers when it is decided that a student will receive SEND support.

-3.4 Assessing and reviewing pupils' progress towards outcomes
+3.4 Assessing and reviewing students' progress towards outcomes